Table of Contents

 Drum kits can be a self-sufficient product to sell along your beats or even on their own.

-For example, a UK base music producer Jack Cronin launched his career by starting a YouTube channel and selling his custom drum kits on Sellfy.
-Now he has over 61K subscribers on his channel and continues selling sound kits on his online store.
+For example, a UK-based beat producer Jack Cronin launched his music career by starting a YouTube channel and selling his custom drum kits on Sellfy.
+Now he has over 61K subscribers on his channel and continues selling beats on his online store.

 Samples, presets, and loops